Skip to content

 West Lake Loop (5 km / 1.5 hrs / 170m / easy)

-A nice walk around pretty West Lake that passes Bailey’s Chute, as well as Marcus and Myanth Falls.
+A nice walk around pretty West Lake that passes Bailey’s Chute, as well as Marcus Falls and Myanth Falls.

 Table Mountain and Discovery Cabin (25 km / 8 hrs / 1250m / difficult)